masum184e/handbook/IoT.md

 Keep the micro usb port at left side the squared black box from lower side is the CP2102 chip.

 ## Power and Control Pins

+- It have 25GPIO(General Purpose Input Output) pin.
+- Due to multiplexing, one GPIO pin can do multiple task.

+**Characeterstics:**

+- 15 ADC pin with 12 bit.
+- 2 UART(Universal Asynchronous Receiver and Transmitter) pin.
+It enable two channel for serial communication.
+- Each GPIO pin consider as PWM pin, means there have 25 PWM pin.
+- 2 DAC(Digital to Analog Converter) pin with 8 bit.

 | **Board Label** | **ESP32 Function** | **Description**                                           |
 | --------------- | ------------------ | --------------------------------------------------------- |